Welcome to the Dome Asylum!

 Filled with well water that is filtered and treated with Ozone, UV and Cooper/Silver ionization.

 Pool towels can be found in the outdoor bath house.
-Please use one towel during your stay and leave it on the hook under the “Nude Beach” sign when you depart.
+Please use one towel during your stay.
+Do not leave it in shared spaces, and hang it on the hook under the “Nude Beach” sign when you depart.

 Do not wear lotions or oils when entering the tub or pool.
 They disrupt the ecosystem of our natural pool and make it hard for the fish to breath!